 So then, is henna safe for a pregnant belly?
 Again, according to the FDA, no. But, in general, 100% natural henna (excludes black henna, blue henna, or other henna products with additives) is considered safe and widely used all over the world.

 In places such as Morocco and India, it’s a tradition to apply henna “tattoos” during the third trimester of pregnancy.
 Many of these cultures believe the red dye and patterns used in henna bless the mother and baby, and protect them from evil spirits.

 Today, henna belly art is a popular celebration of pregnancy and is a common practice during baby showers and even pregnancy photoshoots.
-Some pregnant women even plan a henna party, for the sole purpose of her and her friends having their bodies decorated in henna, in celebration of her pregnancy.
+Some pregnant women even plan a henna party, for the sole purpose of her and her friends having their bodies decorated in henna, in celebration of their pregnancy.

-In fact, some Muslim women will get temporary tattoos when they are pregnant to commemorate their special time in life and express solidarity with other expecting mothers as well
+In fact, some Muslim women will get temporary tattoos when they are pregnant to commemorate their special time in life and express solidarity with other expecting mothers as well.

 Safer Application of Henna Tattoos

 If you do choose to get Mehndi or henna art despite the FDA warnings, don’t forget your general safety and comfort as it can take longer than you expect.